enea-scaccabarozzi/Nginx-deploy-examples/README.md

 To perform an optimised deployment of this architecture, execute these commands:

-> CAUTION Edit the entries in `nginx.conf` correctly and according to your needs before starting the operation
+> ⚠️⚠️ **WARNING** ⚠️⚠️ Edit the entries in `nginx.conf` correctly and according to your needs before starting the operation

 ```bash
 # Clone this repo